What is a Corporation?

 What are the Common Types of Corporation?

-A corporation can be created by issuing stocks and operating business for profit or by not issuing stocks and operating business for no profit.
-Some overlaps between or among them exist, but a stock corporation is likely for profit and a non-stock corporation is likely not-for profit.
+A corporation can be created by issuing ownership shares and operating a business for profit, or by not issuing shares but with a membership structure instead and operating as a non-profit business.
+Some overlaps between or among them exist, but a stock corporation is likely for profit and a non-stock corporation is likely a not-for-profit.

-- C Corporation – this is the most common among businesses and contains almost all of the attributes of a corporation.
-Owners receive profits and are only taxed at the individual level, while the corporation itself is taxed like a sole proprietorship.
+C Corporation is the most common form of incorporation among businesses and contains almost all of the attributes of a corporation.
+Owners receive profits and are taxed at the individual level, while the corporation itself is taxed as a business entity.

-- S Corporation – this is created in the same way as a C Corporation but is different in owner limitation and tax purposes.
-An S Corporation consists of up to 100 shareholders and is not taxed as separate, but instead the profits/losses are shouldered by the shareholders on their personal income tax returns.
+S Corporation is created in the same way as a C Corporation but is different in owner limitation and tax purposes.
+An S Corporation consists of up to 100 shareholders and is not taxed as separate – instead, the profits/losses are shouldered by the shareholders on their personal income tax returns.

-- Non-Profit Corporation – commonly used by charitable, educational, and religious organizations to operate without generating profits.
-This type of corporation is exempt from taxation and any contributions, donations, or revenue received are retained in the entity to spend for expansion or future plans.
+Commonly used by charitable, educational, and religious organizations to operate without generating profits.
+A non-profit is exempt from taxation.
+Any contributions, donations, or revenue received are retained in the entity to spend on operations, expansion, or future plans.

-What are the Advantages and Disadvantages of a Corporation?
+What are the Advantages and Disadvantages of Incorporation?

-- Separate legal entity – independent from its owners and considered a legal person who may conduct business, own properties, enter into binding contracts, borrow money, sue and be sued, and pay taxes.
+- Separate legal entity – Independent from its owners and considered a legal entity that may conduct business, own properties, enter into binding contracts, borrow money, sue and be sued, and pay taxes.

-- Unlimited life – stockholders, shareholders or members are the owners of a corporation and it is managed by a board of directors.
-Their death or inability to perform their duties does not affect the continuity of this legal entity; only changes in a corporation’s charter will enable it to either be extended or liquidated.
+- Unlimited life – Stockholders, shareholders, or members are the owners of a corporation, and it is managed by a board of directors.
+Their death or inability to perform their duties does not affect the continuity of this legal entity; only changes in the company’s charter will enable it to either be extended or liquidated.

-- Limited liability – company owners are only liable for the amount they invested.
-Creditors and lenders have no claim to the owners’ personal assets for payments owed by the corporation.
+- Limited liability – Company owners are only liable for the amount they invested.
+Creditors and lenders have no claim to the owners’ personal assets for payments owed by the shareholders.

-- Incorporation costs – it is costlier to form a corporation than a sole proprietorship and partnership.
+- Incorporation costs – It is costlier to go through the process of incorporation than to form a sole proprietorship or partnership.

-- Double taxation – two taxes are remitted from the corporate earnings and payments of dividends to shareholders.
+- Double taxation – Two taxes are remitted, from the corporate earnings and from payments of dividends to shareholders.

-- Documentation – aside from incorporation documents, corporations must file annual reports and tax returns as well as maintain accounting records, licenses, and other important documents.
+- Documentation – Aside from incorporation documents, companies must file annual reports and tax returns, as well as maintain accounting records, licenses, and other important documents.

 How Does a Corporation Dissolve?